“Know your waiver rules,” by Jayson Stark, ESPN.com

 - A player on the seven-day injured list does not count against the 25-man active roster but continues to count against the 40-man roster.
 A player may be activated — with approval of the designated club specialist and MLB’s medical director — beginning Day 8.
 If the player is not reinstated by Day 14, he automatically is transferred to the 10-day injured list.

-- A player on the 10-day injured list does not count against the 25-man active roster but continues to count against the 40-man roster.
-There is no limit to the number of players a club may put on the 10-day injured list.
-A player may be activated beginning Day 11, though the club is not required to reinstate him at any specific time.
+- A player on the 10-day injured list or pitcher on the 15-day injured list does not count against the 25-man active roster but continues to count against the 40-man roster.
+There is no limit to the number of players a club may put on the 10-day or 15-day injured lists.
+A player may be activated beginning Day 11 or Day 16, though the club is not required to reinstate him at any specific time.
 The 10-day term replaced the 15-day injured list with the 2017-21 CBA.
+The 15-day term for pitchers was re-instituted for the 2020 season.

-- A player may be transferred from the 10-day list to the 60-day list, but the opposite is not permitted.
-If a player is transferred, his time on the 10-day list is credited toward the minimum stay on the 60-day list.
+- A player may be transferred from the 10-day or 15-day list to the 60-day list, but the opposite is not permitted.
+If a player is transferred, his time on the 10-day or 15-day list is credited toward the minimum stay on the 60-day list.

 60-Day (Emergency) Injured List